Don Henderson: Career

 Henderson is best remembered for his role as the fictional detective George Bulman.
 This character featured in three TV series: The XYY Man in the mid-1970s; the later Strangers that saw Bulman rise from Detective Sergeant to Detective Chief Inspector and, in 1985, the series Bulman saw George retired from the police and pursuing a career as a horologist.
 He also starred in the popular TV drama series Warship.

 Henderson made little money from his role in Star Wars—£300 for one day of filming.
 He also missed out on a large sum for his copy of the Star Wars script:

 "I have only once been recognised as having been in Star Wars, and that was when I was making a film in Los Angeles.
 Somebody in the hotel I was staying at offered me $2000 for my copy of the Star Wars script.
 As I growled at him in amazement, he took that as a refusal, or that he had offered too little and eventually went up to an offer of $5000!
 Sadly, as with all my used scripts, I had given it to my kids to scribble and draw on."

 Death

 Henderson was first diagnosed with throat cancer in 1980.
 He died of the disease in Warwick on 22 June 1997, aged 65, and was survived by his second wife and his children.
+Stelfox herself died of cancer in 2015.